Bdragenice/CTEC450-Final-Project-Python/README.md

 # CTEC450-Final-Project-Python

-workingfile with most recent date is the working file
+workingfile with most recent date is the working fil

+Have these libraries installed:

+ pymysql
+ os
+ json
+ datetime